[Comm Break.]MP3 Audio Clip ( 56 min 27 sec )

 [It is easier to pick up the dropped bags with the tongs than to go down to one knee to get them.
 The internal pressure of the suit makes kneeling fairly difficult, especially this early in the first EVA, and, in addition, would get the suit legs dirty.
 The Apollo 12 crew had a severe problem with dust in the cabin, particularly once they got back to zero-g in lunar orbit.
 Al and Ed will try to minimize the amount of dust they bring into the cabin, partly by dusting each other at the end of each of the EVAs and partly by trying to stay clean.
 The J-mission crews discovered that, in order to get work done efficiently, it is impossible to stay clean.
 On the other hand, it was possible to do an adequate cleaning job with a large dustbrush - about the size of one used by a house painter - and to cover the suit legs with bags to contain the dust.
 Thanks to these measures, the dust problem was never again as severe as it was on Apollo 12.]

 [Ed has picked up one of the weigh bags with the tongs and installed it on the side of the MET closest to the MESA.
 Now, he is trying to pick up the second dropped weigh bag and can't get a good grip on it with the tongs.]

 115:29:41 Shepard: (Garbled under McCandless) handle.
 (Long Pause as Ed finally gets the second bag)

-[Although the details of what they are doing can't be discerned in the TV image, evidently they are working together to retrieve the bag.]115:29:54 Shepard: Shake that baby off a little.
+[Although the details of what they are doing is difficult to work out in the TV image, evidently they are working together to retrieve the bag.]115:29:54 Shepard: Shake that baby off a little.

-[One of them is probably shaking dust off the bag.]115:30:00 Shepard: Okay; excuse me.
+[One of them is probably shaking dust off the bag.]115:30:07 Shepard: Okay; excuse me.
 And while you're getting that ready, let me slip these babies in there.

 RealVideo Clip (3 min 10 sec)